MicrosoftLearning/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-204_01_lab_ak.md

 1. In the **Properties** section, copy the value of the **URL** hyperlink.
 You'll use this value later in the lab.

-    > **Note**: At this point, the web server at this URL will return a 404 error.
+    > **Note**: At this point, the web server at this URL will return a placeholder webpage.
 You have not deployed any code to the Web App yet.
 You will deploy code to the Web App later in this lab.

 #### Task 6: Deploy an ASP.NET web application to Web Apps